ECNU-ILOG/InsCD/README.md

 ## 🧠 Introduction

-**InsCD** (Chinese name：时诊) is a highly modularized Python library for cognitive diagnosis in intelligent education systems.
+**InsCD** (Instant Cognitive Diagnosis, Chinese name：时诊) is a highly modularized Python library for cognitive diagnosis in intelligent education systems.
 It integrates both classical psychometric models (e.g., IRT) and modern deep learning-based approaches (e.g., GNN-based cognitive diagnosis).
 InsCD is designed for extensibility and ease-of-use, enabling researchers and practitioners to quickly evaluate, build, and extend diagnosis models.